artandmath/AssetManager/README.md

 - Asset Manager.
 - If the project needs to capture edge cases, consider whether that's the right way to do it.
 - Always remain pipeline independant.
 - Filesystem/Database level only.
+Any item on disk for which Nuke has a node that contains a 'file' knob.
 What is contained inside an asset/file is outside the scope of the project.

 ## Investigations